Call (0115) 931 51 71 to talk to us about your situation

 Family Requests Inquest after Death in Hospital

-Mrs Welch’s family contacted us after she had died in hospital.
-They wanted us to represent them at the Inquest into Mrs Welch’s death.
-We supported the family during this very upsetting process.
-The Coroner found there had been serious failings and made recommendations to the Defendant hospital for improving treatment to patients.We are often approached by clients who need someone to represent them at an Inquest.
-Mrs Welch’s family came to us after she had died in hospital because they were unhappy with her treatment.
+Following Mrs Welch’s death in hospital, her family asked us to represent them at an Inquest.
+We supported the family during this very upsetting process and made sure their views were heard.
+The Coroner found there had been serious failings and made recommendations to the Defendant hospital for improving treatment to patients.Clients often approach our solicitors for help because they need someone to represent them at an Inquest.
+In this case, Mrs Welch’s family suspected that hospital negligence led to her death so they were unhappy with her treatment.

 The Inquest

 The Coroner held an Inquest and the doctors who were treating Mrs Welch gave evidence.
-They stated that she was seriously ill when she was admitted and they also said that they did not expect her to be discharged.
+They stated that she was seriously ill when she was admitted and they also said that they had not expected her to be discharged.
 Sadly, no one told Mrs Welch’s family the truth.
 They didn’t realise that she was unlikely to improve or return home.
 Naturally, they were very disappointed that they weren’t told this before.
 The information only came to light because of the Inquest.

 An independent report from a Nursing Care expert instructed by the Coroner was highly critical of the monitoring of Mrs Welch’s condition.
 Mrs Welch’s family was also upset to learn that she was not given suitable pain medication.
 She did not receive reasonable care which could have improved her quality of life.